krishnakanna18/Graphs/README.md

 # Graphs
-Most commonly used graph algorithms in C
+Most commonly used graph algorithms in C and python